FinnSkers/The-Portman/database/README.md

 # PORTMAN Database

-This folder contains database schemas and configuration for PostgreSQL and Pinecone.
+This folder contains database schemas and configuration for PostgreSQL and ChromaDB.

 ## Structure
 - PostgreSQL: User data, CVs, analytics
-- Pinecone: Vector storage and semantic search
+- ChromaDB: Vector storage and semantic search

 ---